cudmore/homecage/docs/docs/mounting-the-file-server.md

 ## MacOS

-This assumes that AFP is installed an running on the Pi
+This assumes that apple-file-protocol (AFP) is installed and running on the Pi

-    afp:\\[IP]
+    afp://[IP]

 ## Windows

-This assumes SMB is running and installed on the Pi
+This assumes Samba (SMB) is running and installed on the Pi

     smb:\\[IP]